Yale-EEB723/finalproject/code.md

   taxa.list<-append(taxa.list,find.taxa)
 }
 #4.
 Compare which tips do not possess the homology_id.
-#Where ther eare no differences absent.in.taxa will equal integer(0).
-Hence need rbind.fill
+#Where there are no instances in gene loss absent.in.taxa will equal integer(0).
+Hence need rbind.fill (not rbind)
 absent.in.taxa<-setdiff(all.tips,taxa.list)
 taxa.list<-NULL